Distance Learning FIG

 Tentative topics include: Technology and tools, creating a class presence, and working through challenges in distance education courses.
 Spring 2021 meetings will be held virtually via Zoom.

-The deadline to apply is Thursday, December 10, 2020.
+The deadline to apply has passed.
 For more information, please contact Dr. Eduardo L. Garcia at firstname.lastname@example.org.

 Meeting Dates and Topics

 Faculty will discuss the tools they use to assist them with facilitating their distance learning courses.
 The exploration of tools should include what ACC has to offer and might include discussing outside of ACC tools.

 Topic 2: Creating Presence in Your Course